RonMathew32/psx-connect/README.md

-# PSX Connect
+# PSX-Connect

-A Node.js implementation for connecting to the Pakistan Stock Exchange (PSX) using the FIX Protocol.
+A Node.js client for connecting to the Pakistan Stock Exchange (PSX) FIX Protocol server.

-## Features
+## Prerequisites

+- Node.js 18.x or later
+- npm or yarn package manager
-- Connects to PSX Market Data Gateway (MDGW) using FIX Protocol
+- Network access to the PSX FIX server (172.21.101.36:8016)
-- Manages authentication, heartbeats, and connection state
-- Handles market data requests and responses
-- Processes security lists
-- Monitors trading session status
-- Provides an event-based interface for easy integration

 ## Installation